 EXPERIENCE

-LOBLAW COMPANIES LIMITED 2008 - Present
+LOBLAW COMPANIES LIMITED 2008 - 2013

-2010 - present: Director, Enterprise End User Services (EUS)
+Director, Enterprise End User Services (EUS)

 Technology Service Management: in Stores, Corporate Offices, and Distribution Centres, EUS staff are the names and faces that Loblaw employees trust to facilitate success with IT.